 Disney Parks & Resorts

 Leave it to Disney to establish itself as one of the leaders in entertainment for those on the autism spectrum.
 Though any Disney park is bound to be crowded and active on any given day, each resort will go to great lengths to accommodate those with any special needs.
-For example, Disney cast members at hotels and on rides can provide assistance for those with light sensitivities, and with the presence of a letter of diagnosis from your child’s doctor, will provide front-of-line passes.
+For example, Disney cast members at hotels and on rides can provide assistance for those with light sensitivities.
+With the presence of a letter of diagnosis from your child’s doctor, Disney will even provide front-of-line passes.

 Dollywood is another great theme park to consider!
 Nestled amongst Tennessee’s Smoky Mountains (which is itself a great destination idea), Dollywood is inspired by nature (there are lots of shade trees, plus creeks that run right through the park), and is very friendly to those with autism.
-Besides the huge benefit of feeling less crowded and stimulating than so many other theme parks, Dollywood provides information about each ride and if it’s appropriate for children with autism and other special needs.
+Dollywood provides the huge benefit of feeling less crowded and stimulating than so many other theme parks.
+They provide information about each ride and if it’s appropriate for children with autism and other special needs.
 Rides exist for children of all ages and sizes, though plenty of other activities, such as shows and exhibits, are also offered.

 Edaville Family Theme Park

 Edaville Family Theme Park in Carver, Massachusetts, about one hour from Boston, is extremely inviting to children on the autism spectrum.
 The railroad-themed park features a Thomas [the Train] Land as well as a Dino Land.
 They offer a train car-turned-quiet room complete with weighted blankets and toys to those who need it.
 Fidget toys are available for those waiting in line.
 Even the bathrooms are decked out to accommodate children with sensory issues.